CLIENT VALUE WORKSHOP

 The workshop gives your team the map and the framework.
 For agencies that want to turn that map into action — restructuring how you engage with clients, repricing relationships, refocusing your best people on the work that creates strategic perception — there are two natural next steps:

-Your clients hired a strategic partner.
-Are they still getting one?
+Your clients hoped for a strategic partner.

 90 minutes.
 A shared framework.
 A map your leadership team builds together.
 Tell me about your agency and I'll tell you whether this is the right starting point.